THE COMING OIL CRISIS

 Higher prices and rationing are inevitable within a very few years.

 My predictions, made in November 2004, were that the price of gas would hit $4.00 a gallon in 2006; I was too pessimistic; they "only" reached (in Colorado) $3.30.
 I also predicted rationing in 2007 and home heating costs to triple by 2008.
-I think now I was premature in these predictions, so here are my new ones as of October, 2006:
+I was premature in these predictions, so here are my new ones as of February 2012:

 JWB's Home page